CDLUC3/mrt-doc/design/aws-build/demo.md

 ## Main Branch Daily Build

-This process will push an updated image to ECR each day to enable up-to-date docker image scanning.
+- push an updated image to ECR each day
+  - to enable up-to-date docker image scanning.

-This will produce an image `mrt-ingest:dev` for use in development testing.
+- image `mrt-ingest:dev` can be used for development testing.

 ----